h0tak88r-edu/paramx/README.md

 The `runner` package contains the main logic for parameter extraction, while the `utils` package includes utility functions for reading URLs and handling I/O operations.

 ---
+## TODO

+- add more custmization to match any part of url
+- add ability to match any part using regex

+---

+- We are inviting the cyber security community to contribute on our open source project to make it better

 Thank you for using ParamX!
-We hope this tool aids you in your security research and penetration testing endeavors.
+We hope this tool aids you in your recon process.
 For more information, visit our [GitHub repository](https://github.com/cyinnove/paramx).